 Nurses can advance their careers by applying to graduate school, but because the application process can take a year or longer, prospective students should begin researching early.
 Candidates should apply as soon as the documents are ready and the desired schools are accepting applications.
 Waiting until a week or two before the application deadline can be stressful, and even a minor setback can ruin the student's chances of acceptance.

 NursingCAS provides a simple application process for students applying to participating schools.
-This system allows students to apply to many schools at once.
-NursingCAS charges graduate students $70 for the first school and $40 for each additional institution to which they apply; this fee is comparable to individual schools’ application fees.
+The system is operated by the American Association of Colleges of Nursing (AACN) and allows students to apply to many schools at once.
+NursingCAS charges graduate students $70 for the first school and $40 for each additional institution to which they apply; this fee is comparable to individual schools' application fees.
 Both NursingCAS and individual schools may waive these fees for applicants who demonstrate financial need.

-Nursing schools typically use rounds admissions to accommodate clinical schedules.
+Some nursing programs may provide rounds admissions in order to better accommodate clinical schedules.
 Schools with this type of admissions policy have application deadlines throughout the year.
 Most schools offer deadlines in the fall, spring, and summer.
 Each deadline corresponds with a start date.
-For example, students who apply by September of 2018 may begin courses in January or August of 2019.
+For example, students who apply by September of 2021 may begin courses in January or August of 2022.

 Waiting for Acceptance Letters